-The best robot vacuum for hardwood floors we've tested at a budget-friendly price is the Wyze Robot Vacuum.
+The best budget robot vacuum for hardwood floors we've tested is the Wyze Robot Vacuum.
 This robot vacuum delivers superb performance on bare floors, easily cleaning pet hair as well as small and bulky debris.
-It also does a decent job cleaning messes on the occasional high-pile rug, though it may need to make an extra pass to fully clean very fine material.
+It does a decent job cleaning messes on the occasional high-pile rug, though it may need to make an extra pass to fully clean very fine material.

 This vacuum has a fairly wide range of automation features.
 Its LIDAR mapping system generates a map of its coverage area, which you can then access through its companion app to set up virtual boundary lines or schedule cleaning sessions for specific rooms.
 It also maneuvers itself around obstacles quite well.
 The vacuum itself feels well-built and has an allergen-trapping HEPA filter.

-Unfortunately, this vacuum has many parts that need to be cleaned or replaced regularly, so recurring costs can add up over time.
-Otherwise, its strong performance, impressive build quality, and fairly advanced automation capabilities make it one of the best budget robot vacuums that we've tested.
+Unfortunately, this vacuum has many parts that need regular cleaning or replacing, so recurring costs can add up over time.
+Otherwise, its strong performance, impressive build quality, and fairly advanced automation capabilities make it one of the best budget robot vacuums we've tested.

-Get the Wyze if you want a vacuum with more advanced automation capabilities, but consider the yeedi if you want to save some money and want a larger dustbin capacity.
+Get the Wyze if you want a robot vacuum with more advanced mapping and automation capabilities, but consider the Roborock if you want a vacuum with a larger dustbin and a longer battery life.